- Save up to £300 on summer holidays in 2022/2023

-The weather for Orlando, Florida shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Florida (Orlando) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)